AlessioBoetti/deep-learning-applications/README.md

   <img src="./Lab4 - Ex 2.2/results/Adv & OOD - CNN - 9 Conv Layers/plots/confusion_matrix_test_ood.png"/>
 </p>

-Comparing these two confusion matrices with the ones from exercise 1, we can see that the ID performance remained quite stable (the model predicted correctly some classes and less correctly other classes), while the OOD performance varied somewhat.
-In particula, the model seemed more uncertain, predicting with higher frequency other classes (especially 2) in addition to  0, 3, 5 and 8 (whose frequency dropped a bit, especially class 3).
+Comparing these two confusion matrices with the ones from exercise 1, we can see that the ID performance remained quite stable, while the OOD performance varied somewhat.
+In particular, the model seemed more uncertain, predicting with higher frequency other classes (especially 2) in addition to  0, 3, 5 and 8 (whose frequency dropped a bit, especially class 3).

 <p align="center">
   <img src="./Lab4 - Ex 2.2/results/Adv & OOD - CNN - 9 Conv Layers/plots/ood_max_softmax_precision_recall_curve_id.png"/>